jongrover/btc-music-alert/README.md

-# Bitcoin Musical Price Alert
+# Bitcoin Music Price Alert

 Makes use of Bitstamp's HTTP API to play a song when the price hits your alert settings.
 MIT License.
 Have fun!